mindfiredigital/eslint-plugin-hub/README.md

 ## Installation

-To install and use this ESLint plugin, make sure you have ESLint already set up in your project.
-Then add the plugin as a development dependency with npm or yarn:
+To install and use this ESLint plugin, make sure you have ESLint already set up in your project **Requires ESLint `>=8.56.0`.** Then add the plugin as a development dependency with npm or yarn:

 ```bash
 npm install @mindfiredigital/eslint-plugin-hub --save-dev